Tangent $\infty$-categories and Goodwillie calculus: Differential Objects are Stable -Categories

 Finally, it follows from Lemma~\ref{lem:cartesian} that $\Catdiff$ has finite products which are preserved by the tangent bundle functor, so the tangent structure $T$ is cartesian. \end{proof}

-\section{Differential objects are stable \tinfty-categories}
+\chapter{Differential Objects are Stable $\infty$-Categories}

-Having constructed the Goodwillie tangent structure, we now turn to its initial study, and in this section we look at its differential objects.
-Since the objects of $\Catdiff$ are \emph{differentiable} $\infty$-categories, there is a serious danger of confusing the words `differential' and `differentiable' in this section.
+Having constructed the Goodwillie tangent structure, we now turn to its initial study, and in this chapter we look at its differential objects.
+Since the objects of $\Catdiff$ are \emph{differentiable} $\infty$-categories, there is a serious danger of confusing the words `differential' and `differentiable' in this chapter.

 Recall from~\cite[1.1.3.4]{lurie:2017} that an $\infty$-category $\cat{C}$ is \emph{stable} if it is pointed, admits finite limits and colimits, and a square in $\cat{C}$ is a pushout if and only if it is a pullback.
 (In particular, a stable $\infty$-category admits biproducts which we denote by $\oplus$.)
 Also recall from~\cite[6.1.1.7]{lurie:2017} that a stable $\infty$-category is differentiable if and only if it admits countable coproducts.
 We then have the following simple characterization.